Ynote/experiment-suspense/README.md

 lazy feature that has been released with [React 16.6](https://reactjs.org/blog/2018/10/23/react-v-16-6.html).

-The app needs you permissions to read your [Instagram](https://www.instagram.com/) feed and displays a wall with your last 20 pictures.
+The app needs your permissions to read your [Instagram](https://www.instagram.com/) feed and displays a wall with your last 20 pictures.

 ## Results :memo: